-When it comes to DIY album art, many of us may associate our nostalgia with scribbled Crayola-marker tracklists on the backs of CD mixes we made for middle school sweethearts.
+When it comes to DIY album art, most people’s careers are limited to Crayola-marker tracklists scribbled on the backs of CD mixes addressed to our middle school sweethearts.
 Graphic designer Patso Dimitrov, on the other hand, has taken the art form to a whole new level.

 The Barcelona-based art director has been making waves online recently with his reworkings of popular hip-hop album covers, which involve making the releases of fresh-faced stars such as Kendrick Lamar and Danny Brown look like they came straight out of a 1974 record store bin.